 The rules for changing employment contracts do not apply if only a business name changes.
 Likewise, if you get a new employer but no other changes in the t's and c's.
 In both these cases employers do not need to issue a new or changed written statement.
 But, they must inform their staff about the changes within one month.

-Disciplinary measures can result in changing an employment terms and conditions.
-The same might apply in a case of employee demotion.
+It is not uncommon for disciplinary measures to result in a change an employment terms and conditions.
+The same might also apply in a case of employee demotion.

 Employers should ensure the staff handbook or intranet site provides this information.
 You can give an outline on how this could happen in the disciplinary procedures section.